aws-samples/aws-sam-cli-java-examples/04-maven-skip-sam-build/README.md

+# 04-maven-skip-sam-build

+## Description

-## Deploying a jar file that has been built outside the SAM build process
+Deploying a jar file that has been built outside the SAM build process

 ![Overview](../resources/sam_skip.png)